microsoft/CosmosDB_Multi-Tenant/README.md

 ## Challenge-3: Design Cosmos DB Account to serve small, medium and large customers

-Evaluate options to keep relavant data in one logical partition using partitioning key.
+Evaluate options to keep relevant data in one logical partition using partitioning key.

 ### Database Strategies to support small, medium and large customers